DFE-Digital/teacher-success/app/views/content/prepare-for-training.md

     ) %>
     <%= render Cards::SimpleCardComponent.new(
         title: "What to expect from your teacher training provider",
-        description: "Find out what you might want to ask your training provider to help you prepare for your teacher training, from assessment dates to access to technology.",
+        description: "Find out what information you can expect to get from your training provider when you start your training, from assessment dates to available support.",
         path: "/prepare-for-training/what-to-ask-your-teacher-training-provider"
     ) %>
     <%= render Cards::SimpleCardComponent.new(